system76/docs/_articles/install-ubuntu.md

 #### Recent Upgrade

 If your recently upgraded system does not boot, it can often be recovered.
 If you see a flashing underscore on the screen after booting, then it's likely that Ubuntu's bootloader (GRUB) was not properly updated.
-To restore it, see [How to Restore GRUB Bootloader](/articles/grub)
+To restore it, see [Repair the Bootloader](/articles/bootloader)

 ---